mo-ccc/terminal-app/assessment files/readme.md

 the audience with a unique experience.
 As python is limited in inputs the user will type out full commands to move the character rather than short button presses. e.g. "Move Left".
-The user will also select from multiple choice options where their decisions will have an impact on the outcome of the game.
 It aims to provide users with a brief form of entertainment to temporarily relieve stress and boredom.
 The application serves as a prototype to demonstrate how a fully fleshed out game could be made to run within terminal.
 Because of this the target audience is anyone who is interested enough to invest time into playing the game.